smnookin/smnookin.github.io/_posts/2015-10-04-how-helpful-will-changes-to-mit-student-health-services-be-in-wake-of-recent-graduate-student-suicide.md

 Martin said, “People have had really nightmarish experiences with trying to come back and with the re-entry process which can be really arbitrary.”

 There is no doubt that MIT is attempting to address the mental health problems on campus from many different angles.
-Yet, students are still cynical about how it will work out and what this year will bring.
+Yet, some students are still cynical about how it will work out and what this year will bring.
 “They are trying to make some changes - I’m not sure that they are better and how much is actual sincere desire to actually make a full effort.”